rae-fahrenholtz/airbnb-nyc/README.md

-# Comparison of Airbnb Prices by Location and Type
+# Airbnb Prices in New York City

 ## Outline
 For the first capstone project of the Thinkful Data Science program, this analysis conducts a business research proposal utilizing statistical hypothesis testing, such as A/B testing.